-5.3.105 Guidance on dealing with customers who lack capacity to manage their affairs, such as the mentally incapacitated, or people with learning difficulties, covering Powers of Attorney; Receivership (or short) order; and Appointeeship, are set out in a BBA leaflet, "Banking for people who lack capacity to make decisions", which can be obtained from the British Bankers' Association at www.bba.org.uk. (see also paragraphs 5.3.87 - 5.3.91)
+5.3.116 Guidance on dealing with customers who lack, or are losing, capacity to manage their affairs, covering Powers of Attorney; Court of Protection Orders; and Appointeeship, are set out in a BBA leaflet, "Guidance for people wanting to manage a bank account for someone else", which can be obtained from the British Bankers' Association at www.bba.org.uk. (see also paragraphs 5.3.97 - 5.3.101).
+Although this leaflet is directed at banks, its contents have more general application.